minprog/cs50x/filter/less/filter.md

     [![](walkthrough.jpg){: width="150px"}](https://youtu.be/A8LA2osnAwM?list=PLhQjrBD2T3837jmUt0ep7Tpmnxdv9NVut)

-1. Implement a separate `grayscale_pixel` function, which will take an image and returns a gray-scaled `RGBTRIPLE` value for that pixel:
+1. Implement a separate `grayscale_pixel` function, which will take an image and the coordinates of a single pixel.
+The function returns a gray-scaled `RGBTRIPLE` value for that pixel:

        RGBTRIPLE grayscale_pixel(int height, int width, RGBTRIPLE image[height][width], int x, int y) {